Skip to content

 University founded: 1722

-Terms available: academic year and fall semester (no spring semester option)
+Terms available: Academic year and Fall semester (NO spring semester option)

-Dates: early August to late May (academic year); early August to mid-January (fall semester) Fall semester participants MUST be present in Dijon for exams, which often occur in January.
-Start and end dates noted are tentative and subject to change.
+Fall semester participants MUST be present in Dijon for exams, which often occur in January.

 Academic Calendar*: https://ub-link.u-bourgogne.fr/ma-formation/ma-scolarite-et-mon-calendrier-universitaire/tous-les-calendriers.html

-ICIP required: Yes for academic-year students
+ICIP required: Yes, for academic-year students

-Registration info: The required Institut de Touraine pre-university language program does not count towards the year’s/semester’s course load.
+Registration info: The mandatory Institut de Touraine pre-university language program does not count towards the year’s/semester’s course load.
 The semester/academic year is structured differently depending on whether you have taken up to French 202 or 301:

 Fall Semester abroad for students who have only completed up to French 202 at HC: